Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Are prices still rising or cooling in Budva as of 2026?

-As of early 2026, house prices in Budva appear to be cooling or stabilizing after several years of strong growth, with listing data showing asking prices trending lower compared to January 2025.
+As of early 2026, house prices in Budva appear to be cooling after several years of rapid growth, with Estitor's listing data showing a decline of about 14% in average asking prices compared to January 2025, even though official data for the broader coastal region still recorded strong gains through mid-2025.

 Finally, please note that we have covered property price trends and forecasts for Budva here.